jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 First, ask yourself why the product idea would be good for something people do.
 Then ask, how and why they do this.
 The outcome can be used as research question.

+>
-Here is an example:
+> Here is an example:
+>

-* The initial idea is *“build a learning platform for university students”*
+> * The initial idea is *“build a learning platform for university students”*
-* The meaningful activity connected to it can be *“using digital media in order to learn better for university”*
+> * The meaningful activity connected to it can be *“using digital media in order to learn better for university”*
-* Asking *how* and *why* I come to *“How and why do students use computers in order to learn better for university?”*
+> * Asking *how* and *why* I come to *“How and why do students use computers in order to learn better for university?”*
-* I then refined the question a bit, since *in order to learn better* is often understood as remembering facts or passing exams.
+> * I then refined the question a bit, since *in order to learn better* is often understood as remembering facts or passing exams.
 Also, “use computers” sounded like if I am not interested e.g. in smartphones or use of social networks.
 In the end, I used “How and why do students use digital media related to their studies”.

-The research question is a help for you to form more detailed questions and to communicate your aims.
+The research question is a help for you to ask more focused questions and to communicate your aims.
 It does not need to be the *one true question*.
 Thus, it can also be refined later after you gained a better understanding of the matter.

 ## Find participants